-I am available each year to work alongside a limited number of schools as an adjunct of their school’s Leadership Team.
-These schools represent the TrustED™ Cohort.
+Dr. Travis is available each year to work alongside a limited number of schools as an adjunct of their school’s Leadership Team.
+These schools represent the TrustED Cohort.

-ROI (Return on Investment): Personally assisting the school in the development of a long term culture of trust, marked by stronger relationships within the leadership, the faculty and staff, as well as with all stakeholders of the school community; and to realize visible and measurable fulfillment of the school’s unique mission.
+ROI (Return on Investment): Personal assistance in the development of a long term culture of trust, marked by stronger relationships within the leadership, the faculty, and staff, as well as with all stakeholders of the school community; and to realize visible and measurable fulfillment of the school’s unique mission.

-- Assess: This involves, but is not limited to, an initial assessment of leaders, of leadership teams, and of the broader school organization, in order to establish a baseline of data in order to identify areas for improvement and to craft specific and measurable goals.
+- Assess: This involves, but is not limited to, an initial assessment of leaders, of leadership teams, and of the broader school organization in order to identify specific areas for improvement and to craft measurable benchmarks and goals.

-- Architect: Customize training and professional development sessions are designed and provided (or recommended if outside of the expertise or skill-set of myself) to support the opportunities for improvement identified through the various assessments.
+- Architect: Customized training and professional development sessions are designed and provided to support the opportunities for improvement identified through the various assessments.

 - Act: School operational protocols, practices, and policies are refined and initiated, along with clear tools for ongoing monitoring and assessment to ensure that the identified improvement goals are met.

 BENEFITS & SERVICES

 Schools within the cohort receive the following annual benefits and services:

 #1 – Background Research, Orientation, and Document Feedback: A review of all available pertinent information relative to the past, current, and desirable future for the school along with feedback for improvement.

 #2: TrustED School Leadership 360 (TSL360) Assessment: The TSL360 establishes initial base-line data to identify strengths as well as areas for improvement.